PE and Sport

 The Friends of the School focussed their activities in 2017 on raising money to complete an all-weather track around our field.
 Thanks to everyone's hard work, and old boy and Olympic diver Jack Laugher coming along to present medals to all children who participated in a sponsored mile at the summer fair, over £10,000 was raised!

 We have already seen the effect of the improved fitness levels of all our children.
 We won the Ripon schools' cross country championships in 2017 and 2018!

 Personal Social and Health Education

 Personal Social and Health Education (PSHE) underpins our learning at Cathedral School as we strive to acquire and develop the knowledge, understanding and skills which will enable us to be confident, successful and responsible members of society both now and in the future.
-Our PSHE curriculum continues to develop and strengthen the Christian ethos of the school and aims to promote our school mission statement and three school rules of 'Be Safe, Be Responsible and Be Respectful'
+Our PSHE curriculum continues to develop and strengthen the Christian ethos of the school and supports the implementation of our vision to be aspiring, flourishing and loving and three school rules of 'Be Safe, Be Responsible and Be Respectful'

-Although PSHE is taught as a discrete subject, we are fully aware of the need to develop and embed this subject into the life of the school.
-Whole school assemblies are used to promote high profile events and themes such as anti-bullying, e-safety, road safety and the development of our school Christian and learning values.
-Regular circle time is used as a mechanism for discussion to address issues but especially those of a sensitive nature.
+Whole school worship are used to promote high profile events and themes such as anti-bullying, e-safety, road safety and the development of our school Christian and learning values.
 Outside speakers make a valuable contribution by bringing a wide range of expertise and life experiences to the PSHE curriculum especially in our assemblies, projects and performances.